influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withMarkDeletionAfterDays(markDeletionAfterDays)
 ```

-MarkDeletionAfterDays is the number of days before we delete objects in the bucket
+"MarkDeletionAfterDays is the number of days before we delete objects in the bucket"

 ### fn oss.lifecycleRule.withMarkInfrequentAccessAfterDays